 At the beginning of 2023, the UK payments market has already been given a lot to think about:

-- In February the digital pound consultation launched with payments system providers (PSPs) being asked for perspectives on digital assets.
+- In February the digital pound consultation launched with payment service providers (PSPs) being asked for perspectives on digital assets.

 - In March the Dear CEO letter from the FCA outlined broader recommendations for PSPs and how they serve their customers.

 - In April, the Joint Regulatory Oversight Committee (JROC) provided perspectives on open banking, including promoting non-sweeping variable recurring payments (VRPs).

 With so many things to consider at once, this article explores the five key trends and predictions we expect to see over the next 12 months for financial institutions to consider.

 Data has always been fundamental to the end-to-end payments process.
 Yet continued innovation from open banking and blockchain technology changes relationships with consumer data.
 PSPs need to respond to a growing consumer demand for flexibility and increased control over how their data is used.
 PSPs hold significant amounts of customer data and should make use of this asset, such as through using it to offer innovative products to clients, tailoring to their requirements.